 Skillshare is an online learning platform with over 12 million members and around 30,000 classes taught by the world’s best instructors.
 You can learn just about any skill you’d want to, from art to business, cooking to programming, and much more.
 With over 30 new courses added every day, there’s going to be something for everyone.

 How Skillshare works

-Skillshare is a membership course site, meaning that you pay a flat membership fee and get access to thousands of courses.
+Skillshare is a membership course site.
+That means you pay a flat membership fee and get access to thousands of courses.
 With this comes all the beauties of a course library: tons of options, searchability, etc. You can choose from hundreds of course titles to try, leave reviews, and share your projects with instructors and fellow students for feedback.

 1. Engaged Community

 The Skillshare community is filled with people who want to share their knowledge and help others succeed.